SlashDB/timesheet-demo/README.md

 # Building a simple timesheet app with SlashDB, Go and Vue

+We will be building a simple poof of concept, time tracking app and basing it on a [SlashDB](https://www.slashdb.com/) powered API.
+The app itself will allow users to register, login/logout, add new *projects*, add *tasks* to those projects and it will automatically sum-up the time a given project has taken.

 ## Requirements
 * [SlashDB](https://www.slashdb.com/) >= 0.9.15
 * [Go](https://golang.org/dl/) >= 1.7.4